Photography and binoculars

 Please note!
 Regarding unmanned aerial vehicles (UAV), commonly known as a drone: Unless otherwise agreed, PolarQuest do not allow any general use of UAVs by passengers.

-Good binoculars are highly recommended and will add quality to your travel experience.
+Good binoculars are highly recommended to enhance your travel experience.
 All binoculars are listed by power and brightness, e.g., 8x32 or 10x50.
 The first number indicates magnification and the second the diameter of the front lens.
-At least 8x-power is recommended, 8x32 or 10x42 binoculars are good choices.
+We recommend at least 8x-power binoculars, with 8x32 or 10x42 being good choices.

 “Wide-field” binoculars allow you to see a wider area making it easier to spot wildlife.